crypto-org-chain/crossfire/README.md

 We strongly recommend every participant to read and follow the steps in the checklist to get prepared.

 You can find the checklist [here](./assets/Crypto.com_Mainnet_Dry-run_Crossfire_Security_Checklist.pdf)

+## Task details and Terms & Conditions

+See this [link](https://blog.crypto.com/crypto-com-chain-crossfire-mainnet-dry-run-details/).
+We may update the details from time-to-time.
+You should visit the tasks details page regularly to stay with the latest updates.

 ## Useful links